-You can use it if you are right are repairing drywall and have good neighbours who don’t get angered quickly.
+You can use it if you are right repairing drywall and have good neighbors who don’t get angered quickly.

 What’s more, you must professionally install the subwoofers with special boxes designed to hold the cabinet and isolate it from the rest of the room.
 Moreover, you should have external amplification and crossovers.

 Overall, it is costly but offers better value than putting your sub facing the walls.